ucsdCSE110wi16/CSE110M260T16/userStories.md

  - So that everyone can keep track and log the tasks that are being done for future reference and avoid repetition and ensure fairness.
  - Priority: 20
  - Time: 7 days

+Given that there is a log of tasks and tasks have been completed previously When I scroll down the log
+Then I can view a list of tasks that were assigned and completed

+Given that there is a log of tasks and tasks have been completed previously When I scroll down the log
+Then the timeline of tasks displayed should be in reverse chronological order

 7. Communication capability between members of a task list
  - As a roommate